Therapy Planning

 Why Early Intervention Requires More Hours

-Research shows that early intensive behavioral intervention (EIBI)—typically 25+ hours per week for children under 5—produces the best long-term outcomes.
-During early childhood, the brain is most plastic and responsive to intervention.
+Research supports early intensive behavioral intervention (EIBI).
+This is often 25+ hours per week for children under 5.
+It produces the best long-term results.
+Early on, the brain is most responsive to learning.

 Children who receive intensive early ABA often: